LodiAniez/quiz/README.md

       	 }[];
       	}
       ```
-   -  description: will allow the authenticated user to create a new quiz, `Note: this endpoint is only for the creation of each individual quiz`, if quiz status is published, this endpoint will
+   -  **Description**: will allow the authenticated user to create a new quiz, `Note: this endpoint is only for the creation of each individual quiz`, if quiz status is published, this endpoint will
       generate a permalink so it can be accessible by the visitors.
 Published quizzes cannot be edited anymore.